-The International Arbitration Court of the Czech Commodity Exchange is one of three permanent arbitration courts in the Czech Republic.
+The International Arbitration Court of the Czech Commodity Exchange is permanent arbitration court in the Czech Republic.
 It was established based on Act No. 229/1992 Coll., on commodity exchanges, in accordance with Act No. 216/1994 Coll., on arbitral proceedings and enforcement of arbitral awards.
 The Statute and Rules of this permanent arbitration court were published in the Commercial Journal.

 The Arbitration Court hears and decides all property disputes that are related in any way to the commodities traded on the exchange.